A.P. Indy: Racing career

 Despite the track being good instead of fast, A.P.
-Indy raced the mile and a half in 2:26 flat, matching the second-fastest time for the Belmont Stakes set in 1989 by Easy Goer.
+Indy raced the mile and a half in 2:26 flat, matching the second-fastest time for the Belmont Stakes set in 1989 by Easy Goer (although his time was subsequently adjusted to 2:26.13).
 He was two seconds off the track record set in 1973 by his grandfather Secretariat.

 A.P.
 Indy was given the summer off to allow his hoof to completely heal, then returned on September 13 with a dull performance in the Molson Export Million, finishing fifth.
 On October 10, he finished third in the Jockey Club Gold Cup after stumbling at the start and tearing off his right front shoe.
 "There wasn't much foot left", Drysdale recalled later.
 "Fortunately, acrylic had just been developed, and [farrier] Joey Carroll rebuilt his foot that night."
 Finishing ahead of him were Pleasant Tap, who was having an outstanding year, and Strike the Gold, the previous year's Kentucky Derby winner.

 The Breeders' Cup that year was held on October 31 at Gulfstream Park.
 There was a full field of fourteen horses for the Classic, twelve of whom had won Group 1 or Grade I races.
 A.P.
 Indy and Pleasant Tap were the two betting favorites, going off at 2-1 and 5-2 respectively.
 A.P.
 Indy broke well but soon dropped back to eighth off a fast opening pace set by Thunder Rumble.
 He remained on the rail at the back of the pack until the final turn when he split between horses to find running room.
 Under a hand ride, he drew clear to win by 2 lengths over Pleasant Tap.

 He was voted the Eclipse Awards for American Horse of the Year and Champion three-year-old colt.
 In his career, he made 11 starts, winning eight and showing once, earning a total of $2,979,815.

 In 2000, A.P.
 Indy was inducted into the National Museum of Racing and Hall of Fame at the same time as Drysdale, his trainer.